 Pretty soon, Paul is at Danny Neal’s house as he tries to emulate his personality.
 I didn’t realise at first that Paul was talking about being Danny as opposed to being himself when alone in that house.

 Eventually, Paul gets captured by the Mother Earth group and is severely tortured for information.
-It sounds very brutal when Paul was being tortured as he attempts to feign his identity as Danny Neal.
+It sounded very brutal when Paul was being tortured as he attempts to feign his identity as Danny Neal.

 This episode is notable for featuring the return of Linda Newton as Pal Kenzy.
 She briefly did a cameo in ‘One of Our Cops Is Missing’.
-Here she returns proper and sounds just as she was in the TV series.
+Here she returns proper and sounds just like she was in the TV series.

-Pal’s still the plucky, tough Australian that we know from the TV series.
+Pal is still the plucky, tough Australian that we know from the TV series.
 It’s interesting how she didn’t appear in all of the four episodes of the first CD box set of the ‘Star Cops’ audios by Big Finish.

-It was a surprise when Pal actually left the Star Cops to become an aide to the Pan-Pacific President of Earth as well as getting engaged to somebody.
+It was a surprise when Pal actually left the Star Cops to become an aide to the Pan-Pacific President of Earth as well as getting engaged to someone.
 It falls apart when Pal evacuates Vasco da Gamma.

 I did like it when Nathan managed to suss out Sophie-Louise Dann as Simone Babin and her connection to the failed bomb incident on Moonbase.
 It was such a surprise revelation by the climax.